Fabien49/e-banking-frontend/JHIPSTER/aeroclubpassion/README.md

 - `.yo-resolve` (optional) - Yeoman conflict resolver Allows to use a specific action when conflicts are found skipping prompts for files that matches a pattern.
 Each line should match `[pattern] [action]` with pattern been a [Minimatch](https://github.com/isaacs/minimatch#minimatch) pattern and action been one of skip (default if ommited) or force.
 Lines starting with `#` are considered comments and are ignored.
 - `.jhipster/*.json` - JHipster entity configuration files
+- `npmw` - wrapper to use locally installed npm.
+  JHipster installs Node and npm locally using the build tool by default.
+This wrapper makes sure npm is installed locally and uses it avoiding some differences different versions can cause.
+By using `./npmw` instead of the traditional `npm` you can configure a Node-less environment to develop your application.
 - `/src/main/docker` - Docker configurations for the application and services that the application depends on

 ## Development